 Photo by Goran Kosanovic for The Washington Post

 Here, a vinaigrette made with apple cider vinegar, grainy mustard and a touch of honey ties the elements together and lends a bright punch to the sprouts’ earthiness.
-It’s such an effortless, healthful side dish, yet it yields a multitude of pleasure.
+This recipe levels up basic roasted Brussels sprouts and makes it such an effortless, healthful side dish, yet it yields a multitude of pleasure.
 Serve alongside roasted meat or poultry, or atop a smear of hummus.

 1 pound Brussels sprouts, trimmed and halved lengthwise

 1/2 teaspoon honey